kyma-incubator/compass/components/director/README.md

 ### Prerequisites

 Before you can run Director you have to configure access to PostgreSQL database.
-For development purpouse you can run PostgreSQL instance in the docker container executing following command:
+For development purpose you can run PostgreSQL instance in the docker container executing following command:

 ```bash
 $ docker run --rm -p 5432:5432 -e POSTGRES_PASSWORD=pgsql@12345 postgres